MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

    - In Kibana, search **Integrations** then go to it.
    - Select **Installed integrations** -> **Custom Logs** -> **Add Custom Logs**.
    - Enter the appropriate configurations listed in the table above for each log type (Server, and HTTP access logs).
-   - After filling out all configuration fields, click **Save and deploy changes** to finalize.
+   - After filling out all configuration fields, select **Save and deploy changes** to finalize.

 ## Searching WLS Logs in Kibana